The-Marcy-Lab-School/personal-pokedex/README.md

 If this worked properly, your `PokemonProvider` will re-render with the new `pokemon` values provided.
 As a result, you should see 12 cards.

+#### 6. Fix the `PokemonCard`

+Open up the `src/components/PokemonCard` file and you'll see that there is a structure provided for you, but the content is incomplete.
+Each `PokemonCard` should display the front image of the pokemon, their name, and their HP (health points).

-The data for these cards are not properly hooked up yet so you will need to work in the `src/components/PokemonCollection` file and the `src/components/PokemonCard` file to pass the appropriate props to each card and render them in the card.
+The data for these cards are not properly hooked up yet so you will need to work in the `src/components/PokemonCollection` file to pass the appropriate props to each card and render them in the card.

 #### You're on your own now.